-Description: Course involves a minimum of 80 hours of field experience at an approved location.
-This study is tailored to the needs of an individual.
+Description: Prerequisite: enrollment in Veterinary Technology and permissions of VT faculty.
+This course involves a minimum of 80 hours of field experience at an approved location.
+The class is tailored to the needs of an individual and the needs of the placement of employment.
 Statement of objectives will be required and progress notes will be checked.
-This class is developed by the student and under the supervision and evaluation of a faculty member.
-(Pre req: VT faculty permission)
+The class is developed by the student under the supervision and evaluation of a Vet Tech faculty member.
+On site work hours must occur in a place of employment that contributes to the care and health of animals.
+Enrollment is limited and must be arranged with the instructor before enrolling.
+The class may be taken only once and is a graded class.
+Credit Hours: 2